pascallaliberte/sharpen.page/index.md

 <div markdown="1" class="home-service-offering-summary">

 ### _Option #2_<br>Group Call For Solo Devs on Sales and Marketing
+{: #group-call }

 **Twice a month, join a small group video call with other solo devs** where we'll review your efforts into understanding your buyers, preparing and executing on your marketing, having sales conversations and writing sales copy.

 Maybe **you've had a few sales conversations** that you know you could have handled better.
-Or maybe your **freelancing practice could use a boost**.
+Or maybe your **freelancing practice needs a boost**.

-Maybe you'd like to have a mix of small products and freelance offerings.
-Or maybe you're looking for a bit of accountability and **bouncing ideas with some of your peers**.
+You might be looking for a bit of accountability and **a place to bounce ideas**.

-_**How it will work**: The frequency will be every two weeks, and may be pushed a week from time to time.
-The calls, neither recorded nor summarized, will be about an hour long.
-We're aiming for 10 members or less per call.
-Every participant will have the chance to share a short update each call and then we'll riff on some ideas, simulate sales conversations maybe, foster feedback and personal investment._
+_**How it will work**: The calls, usually every two weeks, will be about an hour long.
+We're aiming for 10 members per group to give every participant the chance to share a short update.
+Then we might riff on some ideas, or maybe simulate sales conversations.
+The aim is to foster a place for feedback and personal investment._

 _Interested?_{: .home-service-offering-start-here }<br>
 [Apply via email](mailto%3Apascal%40hey.com?subject%3DGroup%20Call%20for%20Solo%20Devs%26body%3DHi%20Pascal%2C%0A%0AI%27m%20interested%20in%20joining%20one%20of%20your%20small%20group%20video%20calls%2C%20twice%20a%20month.%0A%0ACan%20you%20share%20with%20me%20your%20schedule?%0A%0ALooking%20forward%20to%20it%21%0A%0A){: .cta-btn }